519: Outlaw of Gor

 [Sung.]
 In the desert, you don’t remember your name …

-The 1972 song “A Horse With No Name” by the folk-pop band America contains the lyrics “I’ve been through the desert on a horse with no name/It felt good to be out of the rain/In the desert you can remember your name/Cause there ain’t no one for to give you no pain …” Songwriter Dewey Bunnell has said the imagery came from his childhood experiences in the New Mexico desert when his family was living on Vandenberg Air Force Base, but some U.S. radio stations banned the song because of the widespread belief that the “horse” in the song referred to heroin.
+The 1972 song “A Horse With No Name” by the folk-pop band America contains the lyrics “I’ve been through the desert on a horse with no name/It felt good to be out of the rain/In the desert you can remember your name/Cause there ain’t no one for to give you no pain …” Songwriter Dewey Bunnell has said the imagery came from his childhood experiences in the Arizona and New Mexico deserts, but some U.S. radio stations banned the song because of the widespread belief that the “horse” in the song referred to heroin.
 The song has been parodied and ridiculed for its oddly phrased lyrics.
 Penn Jillette says he asked the band about this when they performed together in Atlantic City, and was told they were high on pot when writing the song, although band member Gerry Beckley has disputed this claim.

 You’re starting to look more like Joey Heatherton all the time.